Relationship marketing and customer loyalty are both important parts of your business that go hand in hand.

-In this blog we will take a look at the following points:
+In this blog, we will take a look at the following points to explore the importance of ecommerce customer service:

 Ideally, you’ll sell a product to a customer, they’ll be happy and come back to buy another product.